-When sales people don’t perform at their best, leaders often point fingers to sales compensation or strategy.
-But problems are often with the sales structure of a company.
-Though it’s very important to select a complex sales force structure that supports company growth, 9 in 10 sales organizations have a hard time knowing which one sales force organizational structure will suit them best.
+When salespeople don’t perform at their best, leaders often point fingers at sales compensation or strategy – but these sorts of problems often stem from the company’s sales structure.
+Though it’s very important to craft a complex sales force structure that supports company growth, 9 out of 10 sales organizations are struggling to find the sales structure that best suits their particular needs.

 • Low cost

 • Proper territory management leads to low geographic duplication of effort

 • Low duplication of effort with customers (unless buyers are organizations that cross territories)

 • Sales reps have a hard time developing product or market specialization (unless the organization commits to specialized sales forces allocated by geography)

 • Territory sizing can be a challenge, resulting in uneven revenue/opportunity across geographies